Mr. Alan Black

 Alan Black is the Associate Director of Bands.
 He is director of the MSU Jazz and Percussion programs, and teaches Applied Percussion, Jazz/Rock Music Appreciation, Percussion Instruments Class, Practicum in Marching Band, World Music Literature, music education courses, along with directing the Jazz Ensemble, Percussion Ensemble, and Steel Pan Ensembles.
 He is the co-director of the MSU Marching Band and Basketball Pep Band and coordinates the MSU Winterguard, one of the few university-sponsored competitive colorguards in Texas.

-Prior to MSU, Mr. Black was the Associate Director of Bands at Northern Michigan University, and taught high school bands in Burley, Idaho and Payson, Utah.
+Prior to joining the faculty at MSU, Mr. Black was the Associate Director of Bands at Northern Michigan University, and taught high school bands in Burley, Idaho and Payson, Utah.
 Mr. Black was a percussionist in the first McDonald's All-American Marching Band in 1967.
 He has played professionally with symphonies and wind ensembles in Utah, Idaho, and Michigan, and is now timpanist/principal percussionist with the Wichita Falls Symphony Orchestra.
 He also plays drums with the Ken Nelson Big Band and Ken Nelson Quartet and plays keyboards in The Black and White Band, a 7 piece classic rock band.
 Mr. Black is active in the Texas Music Educators' Association, The Texas Bandmasters' Association, the Jazz Education Network, and the Percussive Arts Society.

 After completing a bachelor’s in guitar performance at MSU in Wichita Falls, Bruce continued his studies at UNT in Denton earning a master’s degree in guitar performance in 1983.
 While at Denton, he performed in classes for Oscar Ghiglia, David Russell, Pepe Romero and Peter Segal.
 He also began performing at various events in the Dallas/Ft Worth region while still a student at UNT.
 He now performs regularly at locations throughout the states of Texas and Oklahoma.

-In addition to these musical endeavors, Bruce maintains a following of dedicated private students averaging 20 individuals meeting weekly for 30 minutes.
+Mr. Canafax maintains a following of dedicated private students averaging 20 individuals meeting weekly for 30 minutes.
 Most students taking privately continue lessons on average 3 years.
 A few continue their studies for 10 years or longer.

 Ms. Sandra Cunningham